 Nominations by sponsoring faculty mentors, together with research proposals prepared by the student nominees, will be solicited by the Dean's Office through the faculty and chairs of the departments mentioned above.
 More than one nomination will be accepted from each of the above listed departments.

 Nominations letters of up to three double-spaced pages should describe how the nominee meets the award criteria.
 Supporting material should be no more than ten pages.
 Nominations and supporting material should be sent in pdf format to Erin Thompson by April 1.
 Each nominator is responsible for assembling and documenting the necessary evidence in support of the nominee.

 Selections will be made by the Arts & Sciences Awards Committee during Spring Semester.
-Three undergraduate research awards of $1,000 each will be made annually.
+Up to three undergraduate research awards of about $1,000 each will be made annually.
 Up to half of the award may be used as a stipend for the student, and the remainder should be spent on the project.